Jiochoa/InterviewQuestion/Unity/CyberCat QuickGame.md

 - [ ] decide on the background sunset / already dark

 #### Level 5: Building (Roof)
-The player will start at the top of the building.
+The player will start at the top of the building when the sun has already set.
 There will be a bunch of `acid puddles` as well as `cleaning drones` and some cloth drying in the sun (`nets`)  that will be hold by ropes (`zipline cables`)  The player will then need to move forward in to a corner of the building.
 At the end of the building the level will end.

 **Exit Cutscene:**
 The player will stop for a second to see the ads being lifter by drones and plan its way around that.